KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 through the entropic arc.

 It is what the hypostatic principle becomes
-when enacted through incarnation,
+when enacted through incarnation.
-and therefore its antagonism
+Therefore its antagonism
 is not excused
 as mere blindness, mechanism,
 or compulsion.